ehn-dcc-development/eu-dcc-business-rules/mps/README.md

 This part of the repository contains implementations of CertLogic and Validation Rules languages in JetBrains MPS.
 This validation rules environment is for demo-purposes only, for the moment.

-(These implementations are not as feature-complete as they could be.)
+These implementations are not as feature-complete as they could be.
+In particular, the following are missing:

+* Only part of a rule's meta data can be input - the focus is on the `Logic` part
+* Defining tests alongside rules
+* Exporting (or importing) rules in any way - either to the staging repository, or elsewhere

 ## Installation